 On the other hand, an event such as an art exhibition at someone’s house, where a donation is being made to charity but the artist would make money from selling paintings would be classed as a 'commercial event'.

 Recommendations for Cleaners/nannies/builders etc.

 However well meaning; posts recommending your cleaner/builder/nanny etc can be interpreted as marketing, and other parents may not be happy to receive the recommendation.
-Listings should be used to make recommendations, rather than classes, groups, or the school Home Page.

-Parent Board whole school posting rules
+Whole school posting rules

-We recommend that you are firm about breaches of the guidelines from the start, so that bad habits don’t develop in your school community!
+We recommend that as an Ambassador you are firm about breaches of the guidelines from the start, so that bad habits don’t develop in your school community!
 Some PTAs tell us their Facebook page started getting used by parents to post about their business and want to avoid that happening on Classlist.